 No-load tap changer A device for switching from one tap to another on a transformer.
 With this type of changer, as opposed to an on-load changer, it is essential that the arc be extinguished before changing taps.

 Ohms A term to express electrical resistance in a circuit.
-It is designated by the Greek letter OMEGA.
+It is designated by the symbol Ω.

 Open circuit An electrical circuit which has been interrupted so that no current flows through it.